annie1397/old-mini-projects/README.md

-2. *Wind spees*
+2. *Wind speed*

-_you have to download all the files and save it in the same folder_
+_Υou have to download all the files and save it in the same folder_